AnthoneyKalasho/MlbTheShow18MarketAssistant/README.md

 ## History
   * v1.0
-    * Updated program to be compatible with "MLB The Show 17"
+    * Updated program to be compatible with "MLB The Show 18"
+    * Added links to player cards
+    * Added support for other card series
+    * Added update detection

 ## To Do List
-  * Nothing as of now, if you have any requests email me at AnthoneyKalasho@gmail.com
+  * Nothing as of now, if you have any requests email me at AnthoneyKalasho@gmail.com or submit a request under issues.

 ## Contributing